ivanenkomaksym/mindmaps/maps/aws.md

 - AWS Cloud Adoption Framework (AWS CAF)
   - Business
+    - Your investments in the cloud propel your digital transformation goals and business results
   - People
+    - Link between technology and business, speeding up the cloud journey to help organizations quickly evolve into a culture of continuous growth and learning
   - Governance
+    - Helps coordinate cloud initiatives while maximizing organizational benefits and minimizing risks
   - Platform
+    - Helps construct an enterprise-grade, scalable, hybrid cloud platform, modernize existing workloads, and implement new cloud-native solutions.
   - Security
+    - Helps achieve the confidentiality, integrity, and availability of data and cloud workloads.
   - Operations
+    - Helps ensure that cloud services are delivered at a level that meets the business needs.
+- Benefits of Using AWS CAF
+  - Risk Reduction
+  - Improve environmental, social, and governance performance
+  - Revenue Growth
+  - Increased Operational Efficiency
+- Cloud Transformation Phases in AWS CAF
+  - Envision, Align, Launch, Scale
+- AWS CAF Use Cases
+  - Technology, Process, Organization, Product
 - Migration Strategies
   - Rehosting
   - Replatforming